-My husband and I had been trying to conceive for 2 years before we decided to go to the doctor to figure out why we could not conceive.
+My husband and I had been trying to conceive for 2 years before we decided to go to the doctor to figure out why we were having issues with egg donation.

 My Available Options

-The options that were presented to me were, doing IVF (xxx) deciding to go with an egg donor and using my husband’s sperm or deciding to do embryo adoption.
+The options that were presented was to undergo IVF.
+Then choose to go with an egg donor using my husband’s sperm or try embryo adoption.

 The devastation I felt of having a less than 1% chance of having my own biological child is still something I cannot put into words.
 However, I am thankful that I did have options.